Itritiac/react-and-redux/README.md

 ## Project Status

 This project is currently in development.
-Users can Login in app (if they have acount), add posts, upload avatar, see other users, and other functions.
+Users can Login in app (if they have account), add posts, upload avatar, see other users, and other functions.

 ## Installation and Setup Instructions

+### `git clone "name of repository" `

 Clone down this repository.

+### `npm --version `
+### `node --version `

 You will need `node` and `npm` installed globally on your machine.
+You need to have minimum 6.13.4 for npm and 12.16.1 for none

 ### `npm install`